kitchenplan/kitchenplan/README.md

 * [Setting up my perfect dev environment on OSX 10.9 using Chef / Kitchenplan](http://vanderveer.be/setting-up-my-perfect-dev-environment-on-osx-10-9-using-chef-kitchenplan/)
 * [Presenting Kitchenplan @ vanderveer.be](http://vanderveer.be/blog/2013/04/14/presenting-kitchenplan/)

+## History

+This is a brand new implementation of Kitchenplan.
+If you have issues with this new versions, please use [version2](https://github.com/kitchenplan/kitchenplan/blob/version2/README.md) for now.

 ## Contributing to kitchenplan